belgium-its-steering-committee/app-transportdata/README.md

 Use this if you are a maintainer and will not be making code changes to CKAN or to CKAN extensions

-Copy the included `.env.example` and rename it to `.env`.
+Copy the included `.env.secrets.example` and rename it to `.env.secrets`.
 Modify it depending on your own needs.

 > [!WARNING]
 > There is a sysadmin user created by default with the values defined in `CKAN_SYSADMIN_NAME` and `CKAN_SYSADMIN_PASSWORD` (`ckan_admin` and `test1234` by default).
 These must be changed before running this setup as a public CKAN instance.